duesenklipper/wicket-extensible-autolinking/README.md

 * Resources paths in the the context root ("webapp folder") are prefixed with `ctx:/`
 * Define custom prefixes starting at arbitrary packages in your classpath.

+All this is done in HTML and CSS files.

+Autolinking of `url()` in CSS files is only partially available in the version for Wicket 1.5.x, because Wicket's own `CssUrlReplacer` is only available in Wicket 6.
+Only autolinking of resources with a prefix known by ExtensibleAutolinker will work in Wicket 1.5.x.

 ## How to use
 To activate, simply configure `ExtensibleAutolinker` in your `Application#init()` method like this: